Pristor/Thoth/README.md

 # Thoth
 Handwritten Text Recognition

-Little prject to recognise handwritten text with Tensorflow 2.0
+Little project to recognise handwritten text with Tensorflow 2.0

 ## For documentation visit: